VietHoang0805/Fracture_Bone_Prediction/README.md

 # Fracture_Bone_Prediction

-This repository was accepted at GOODTECHS-2025 with title `A Model Fine-tuning Strategy for Fracture Detection from X-ray Images`.
+This repository was accepted at EAI GOODTECHS-2025 indexed in Scopus with title `A Model Fine-tuning Strategy for Fracture Detection from X-ray Images`.
 It contains a computer vision project implemented in Python using Jupyter Notebook and Streamlit for deployment.
 The goal of this project is to analyze and process images from fracture bone datasets to achieve a specific object detection task